AskAnEditor/LetsGit/usg/SomeFormatting.md

 1. Line Breaks are __not__ accomplished with the ` <enter> ` or ` <return> ` key.
 Instead, markdown requires two spaces to denote the end of a line.
     + [Exceptions:](# "There always are!")
       + Double returns:
-        Two empty lines will cause a new line / paragraph to be written.
-But it will also cause exiting of "Lists"
+        Two empty lines will cause a new line to be written

         Like this